iamycy/iamycy.github.io/_posts/2025-04-26-differentiable-tdf-ii.md

   </div>
 </div>

-However, in TDF-II, now the two parts are combined and the registers are shared, so my previous approach does not work.
+However, in TDF-II, the two parts are combined and the registers are shared, so my previous approach does not work.
 I left this as a TODO for the future[^2].

 <img src="https://ccrma.stanford.edu/~jos/filters/img1147_2x.png" alt="DF-I" style="width: 50%; height: auto;"/>